-2018 Pulse of Profession reports that in software development industry, 9.9% of every dollar invested is wasted due to poor project performance.
-To avoid these painful losses, PMs and CIOs are willing to go an extra mile from a vague idea to a clear understanding of the project problems.
+According to the Consortium of Information & Software Quality survey, the total cost of unsuccessful IT projects in the US in 2020 reached $260 billion.
+The projects failed for various reasons, but one consistent theme was the lack of attention to quality.
+To ensure a project’s success and avoid painful budget losses, PMs and CIOs need to go an extra mile from a vague idea to a clear understanding of the project problems.
 This is where QA consultants offer a hand.
 But how to choose a good consultant whose work really pays off?
 We look into the matter.

 No-regret choice: How to make it?

-Choosing QA consultants wisely helps to prevent a range of project quality issues that result from multiple reasons, from incomplete testing to a lame overall project process.
+Choosing quality assurance consultants wisely helps to prevent a range of project quality issues that result from multiple reasons, from incomplete testing to a lame overall project process.
 Making a considered choice requires diligent work from the CIO’s or PM’s part.
 A crucial point here is to sort out the confusion between QA and QC, or testing.
-The thing is that many testing vendors refer to testing as QA, and in case you don’t know the difference, you may pay a hefty sum for incomplete QA.
+The thing is that many testing vendors refer to testing as QA, and in case you don’t know the difference, you may pay a hefty sum for incomplete quality assurance.

 Preparatory work done, CIOs or PMs can confidently proceed with choosing a software QA consultant for their product.